GovStackWorkingGroup/sandbox-bb-payments/mifos-payment-hub/docs/4-ci-cd.md

 5. Then trigger the pipeline

 ## Testing
 Deployment process covered with a tests.
+They are checking:
-They are checking if all pods (deployment and statefulset) are up and run in 60 seconds.
+* if all pods (deployment and statefulset) are up and run in 60 seconds.
+* availabillity of used APIs.

 ### Circle CI Test Workflow: